 All registered students are expected to carry health insurance.
 Proof of student health insurance must be provided, prior to their arrival on campus, by all international students and all students that are participating in an intercollegiate sports team.
-For the student that needs coverage, the University does offer a Student Health Insurance Plan through a private carrier.
-The yearly coverage runs from August 2016 through August 2017 and the premium is subject to annual change.
+For the student that needs coverage, the University has arranged coverage through a private carrier.
+The yearly premium for coverage from August 2015 through August 2016 is projected to be \$1,482.
+Rates are subject to annual increases.
+Limited medical treatment, including services of the University physician and nurses, is provided in the Crandall Health Center.
+The costs for such items as prescriptions, serums, and special drugs are personal expenses.